Tales from the underground dostoevsky

 Notes from the Underground by Fyodor Dostoyevsky

 About the author .Notes from the Underground: The Original 1864 Fyodor Dostoevsky Classic Novella.Notes from Underground is perhaps Dostoevsky's most difficult work to read, but it also functions as an introduction to his greater novels later in his career.
 I believe my liver is diseased.
 It presents itself as an excerpt from the rambling memoirs of a bitter, isolated, unnamed narrator (generally referred to by critics as the Underground Man) who is a retired civil .Notes from Underground Summary.Balises :Russian LiteratureNotes From UndergroundFyodor DostoevskyNotes from Underground by Fyodor Dostoevsky.
 Dostoevsky evokes his predecessors’ contributions to the myth and provides additional psychological and philosophical depth.
 Published in 1864, Notes from Underground is .
 Fyodor Dostoyevsky.While Notes from Underground can be seen as a critique of the progressive view of history, government, and human perfectibility in general, the text is also a direct satire of the Russian novel What Is to Be Done by Nikolai Chernyshevsky.Notes from Underground is a novella by Fyodor Dostoevsky that was first published in 1864.Pevear and Volokhonsky's translation is the only translation that counts.
 It is a first-person narrative in the form of a confession: the .
 Yet he is also highly intelligent, .
-Readers also downloaded.
+The work, which includes extremely .
 Dostoevsky’s most revolutionary novel, Notes from Underground marks the dividing line between nineteenth- and twentieth-century fiction, and between the visions of self each century embodied.

 «Notes from Underground» in French